 Both cosigners and co-borrowers share responsibility for paying the loan.
 However, co-borrowers (also known as joint applicants) also receive a share of the loan money, and usually share the responsibility of paying the loan from the start.

-Personal loans with a cosigner are good for the borrower but not necessarily for the cosigner.
-Cosigning a loan is not something you should take lightly, whether you’re the borrower or the cosigner.
+Whether you’re the borrower or the cosigner, cosigning a loan is not something you should take lightly.
 You have more to lose than money and your credit score.
 Sometimes, close friendships and family ties become collateral damage when a cosigned loan goes bad.
-Here are some things to consider.

 Cosigning a loan is risky business